 No. Any of our teams can play a power league or play date.
 Basically, this is a shorter day with pool play only and no bracket play (play until you lose).
 Usually these days are about 4 hours long and attended by the 12s, 13s, and possibly 14s.
 A true tournament day is some form of pool play first to determine each team’s level and then the team moves on to bracket play for championship at their level (more than 5 hour days).
 The majority of our teams attend tournaments only.
 However, some teams will do a combination of the two.

-- The 11s & 12s schedule from North Country does not offer many options for true tournaments and most coaches and players feel it is very tiring to play for more than 3 – 4 hours.
-The 11s & 12s days are usually called play dates and the Select Rahlia facility in Maple Grove is our best option so far.
-We will try to find one tournament for this team.
+- The 10s/11s & 12s scheduled tourneys do not have as many options for true tournaments and most coaches and players feel it is very tiring to play for more than 3 – 4 hours.
+The 11s & 12s days are usually called playdates although we try to find one or two true tournaments for this team.

-- The 13s will mostly attend tournaments but may utilize power league days.
+- The 13s will attend tournaments but may utilize power league days.

-- The 14s only use power league days if necessary for scheduling.
+- The 14s will attend tournament days and only use power league days if necessary for scheduling.

 - The 15s, 16s and 17s will go for true tournaments every time.